dnanexus/dxWDL/doc/Internals.md

 example, a ragged array of strings `Array[Array[String]]` presents two issues:

 1. Type: Which dx type to use, so that it will be presented intuitively in the UI
-2. Size: ragged can be very large, we have seen 100KB sized values.
-This is much too large to storage as a dx:string, that is passed to the bash, stored in a database, etc.
+2. Size: ragged arrays may get very large.
+A naive approach is to serialize them as strings.
+However, this has resulted in strings in excess of 100KB for real world workflows.
+This is too large to present comfortably on the screen.

 The type mapping for primitive types is: